-Table 2 - EM-Aware ALU scheduling example
+Table 2 - Example of EM-aware ALU scheduling

-As it can be observed, upon every instruction issue, both algorithms balance the utilization of all execution units and so, prevent any execution unit to be over utilized.
-The implementation of the first solution is straight forward and may well perform when there is a large number of execution unit resources.
-The implementation of the second solution can more complicated, but our implementation trial indicates that can be achieved with a negligible overhead in terms of logical area, and computation time for both ALUs selection logic and counterincrementation logic.
+As seen in Table 2, for each instruction issued, both algorithms balance the use of all execution units and thereby protect all execution units from overuse.
+The implementation of the first solution is straightforward and may perform well given a large number of execution units.
+The implementation of the second solution is more complicated, but this implementation trial indicates that it can be done with negligible overhead in terms of logical area and computation time for both the ALU-selection logic and the counter-incrementation logic.

-4.2 EM-Aware Register Allocation
+4.2 Allocation of Electromigration-Aware Registers

-Our experimental measurements presented in previous section clearly indicated that writes operation to registers are not uniformly distributed.
-Moreover, specific registers, e.g., RAX, exhibited an excessive number of writes.
-Such behavior by a small number of registers will dictate tough EM conditions on all registers and may result in reliability concerns.
-It should be noted that this section mainly deals with archtitectural registers which are assigned by the compiler rather than the physical registers as implemented by the out-of-order (OoO) microprocessors.
-For the latter, physical registers (implemented within the reorder -buffer) are usually implemented as a cyclic buffer and as a result all writes are spread uniformly over time.
+The results of the measurements presented in the previous section clearly indicate that write operations to registers are not uniformly distributed.
+Moreover, specific registers (e.g., RAX) experienced an excessive number of writes.
+Such behavior by a small number of registers dictates difficult EM conditions for all registers and may result in reliability concerns.
+Note that this section deals mainly with architectural registers assigned by the compiler rather than with physical registers implemented by the out-of-order microprocessors.
+For the latter, physical registers (implemented within the reorder buffer) are usually implemented as cyclic buffers and, as a result, all writes are spread uniformly over time.

-Our new architectural solution, illustrated in Figure 13, can overcome the register writes hotspot by periodically changing the mapping of registers to their corresponding architectural hosting locations.
-The principal of the schemes is based on modulo rotation of the mapping between the architectural register identifier to their physical locations.
-As illustrated in Figure 13, a pulse trigger is asserted to shift the mapping of registers either periodically, or each time when we change CR3 or as part of the ROI (return form Interrupt) procedure before saving back the values of the userlevel process.
-A modulo-counter (RF rotator) is employed to map the architectural register number to the physical register location by modulo addition.
-Upon every rotation trigger assertion (in any arbitrary time point), the counter is incremented, and the register values needs to be shifted between registers as illustrated in Figure 13.
+The proposed architectural solution, illustrated in Figure 13, avoids hotspots in register writes by periodically changing the mapping of registers to their corresponding architectural hosting locations.
+The scheme is based on modulo rotation of the mapping between the architectural register identifier and their physical locations.
+As illustrated in Figure 13, a pulse trigger is asserted to shift the register mapping either periodically (or each time we change CR3) or as part of the return-from-interrupt procedure before saving the values of the user-level process.
+A modulo-counter (RF rotator) serves to map the architectural register number to the physical register location by modulo addition.
+After each assertion of the rotation trigger (at any arbitrary time point), the counter is incremented, and the register values are shifted between registers, as illustrated in Figure 13.